Build a Homelab server using an old laptop

 wpa_conf /etc/wpa_supplicant/wpa_supplicant.conf

-1. Start by executing ifup wlp3s0.
-At this point, entering ip a should show that the Wi-Fi network card is connected to the network.
+1. Start, execute ifup wlp3s0, at this point, entering ip a should show that the Wi-Fi network card is connected to the network.

 2. Enable IP forwarding, edit /etc/sysctl.conf

-Note: In the latest version of PVE (9.1), the /etc/sysctl.conf file no longer exists.
-You need to create a new conf file in the /etc/sysctl.d directory.
+Note: On the latest version of PVE (9.1), the /etc/sysctl.conf file no longer exists.
+A conf file needs to be created in the /etc/sysctl.d directory.

 1